G20 to say trade tensions a key risk to growth, split on urgency of finding solution

-FUKUOKA, Japan (Reuters) - Global trade tensions threaten an expected pick up in economic growth this year and in 2020, a draft communique by the world’s financial leaders showed on Saturday, but the policymakers are divided on whether the need to resolve them was “pressing”.
+FUKUOKA, Japan, June 8 (Reuters) - Global trade tensions threaten an expected pick up in economic growth this year and in 2020, a draft communique by the world’s financial leaders showed on Saturday, but the policymakers are divided on whether the need to resolve them was “pressing”.

 Finance ministers and central bank governors of the world’s 20 biggest economies, the G20, are meeting in the Japanese city of Fukuoka to discuss the global economy amid rising trade tensions between China and the United States.